Contact Us

 Do I need to register my drone?

-Yes, if your drone weighs more than 0.55 pounds (250 grams), you must register it with the FAA.
-This applies to both recreational and commercial use.
-Registration can be done through the FAA’s DroneZone portal.
+Yes.
+If your drone weighs more than 0.55 pounds (250 grams), the FAA requires drone registration before flying.
+Registration applies to both recreational and commercial drone pilots and can be completed through the FAA’s official DroneZone portal.

 Do I need Remote Identification for my drone?